Music for Instagram Ads That Keep Boosted Posts and Reels Ads From Getting Rejected

 Why does boosting force a new sound that covers my camera audio?

-I cannot confirm the exact behavior from the screenshot alone, yet this usually points to a boost flow that tries to replace audio that does not clear promotion.
+This usually points to a boost flow that tries to replace audio that does not clear promotion.
 When the system adds a new track layer, it can overpower the original camera audio and remove fine control inside the boost step.
 The clean fix exports a new version with your voice and music mixed correctly, then you boost the reuploaded creative.

 Run your next campaign without audio surprises